flosell/lambdacd/doc/walkthrough.md

 `start-pipeline-thread` is a function that does just that, starting the pipeline in a seperate thread in the background.

 Both of these symbols are referenced from `project.clj` where they are being picked up by Leiningen when you start the server.

+**to be continued:**

+## A basic deployment script with git and bash

+* adding your own steps, using git and bash

+## Getting fancier: our own nesting operation

+* implementing in-cwd ourselves